-City of Swartz Creek Planning Commission Energy Ordinance Amendments September 24, 2024 Page 2 uses in all zoning districts, which we believe is compatible with PA 233 based on our understanding of the legislation.
+City of Swartz Creek Planning Commission Energy Ordinance Amendments September 24, 2024 Page 2

 Small Principal Scale Energy Systems.
 This is language to address energy systems that are larger than those used just for accessory purposes, but are smaller than the capacity requirements that qualify for PA 233 regulation.
 Since these systems are under the City's review and approval jurisdiction, the City may choose to have additional use standards and review requirements.
 In addition to general comments, specific items we are seeking guidance from the Planning Commission on includes the following: